1. Will breast cancer treatment affect my fertility?

 NICE guidelines

-- Have the chance to discuss the impact of cancer and its treatment on future fertility with their cancer team at the time of diagnosis
+- Have the chance to discuss the impact of cancer and its treatment on future fertility with their treatment team at the time of diagnosis

 - Be offered appropriate procedures to preserve fertility if their breast cancer treatment may lead to loss of fertility, as long as they’re well enough to have the procedures, it will not worsen their condition and there’s enough time before cancer treatment begins